Skip to navigation Skip to content

 This is how Équiterre was born in 1993.

-30 years of progress
+Over 30 years of progress

-Through research, support, education, mobilization and awareness building initiatives, Équiterre has been working for 30 years to create favourable conditions in which systemic change is possible.
+Through research, support, education, mobilization and awareness building initiatives, Équiterre has been working for over 30 years to create favourable conditions in which systemic change is possible.

 1993